Tanvin-Ahmed/event-management-task/README.md

 - **React Icons** - For consistent iconography
 - **Day.js** - Lightweight date formatting

+## 🎯 How to Use the Application

+### 1. Browse Events

+- Navigate to the home page to see all available events
+- Use the search bar to find specific events where you can search event by title
+- Filter events by category

+### 2. View Event Details

+- Click on any event card to view detailed information
+- See event description, date, time, location, and current attendees
+- RSVP or cancel your attendance from the event details page

+### 3. Create New Event

+- Click "Create Event" in the navigation header
+- Fill in all required event details:
+  - Event title and description
+  - Date and time
+  - Location
+  - Category
+  - Maximum attendees
+- Submit the form to create your event

+### 4. Manage Your Events

+- Visit "My Events" to see:
+  - Events you've created
+  - Events you've RSVP'd to
+- Cancel your RSVP or edit your events as needed

 ## 📋 Prerequisites

 Before running this project locally, make sure you have the following installed: